b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - Histrionic Personality Disorder
     - A: Pervasive pattern excessive emotionality and attention seeking, at least 5 of the symptoms:
     - Uncomfortable when not center of attention
-    - Interactions with others characterized by sexually seductive and provocative bnehaviours
+    - Interactions with others characterized by sexually seductive and provocative behaviours
     - Rapidly shifting, shallow emotions
     - Use of physical appearance to draw attention
     - Style of speech that is impressionistic and lack details